The integral cohomology rings of four-dimensional toric orbifolds: Abstract

 \section{Abstract}

-Although toric orbifolds are fundamental objects in toric topology, their cohomology rings are largely unknown except for very few special cases.
-The goal of this paper is to investigate the cohomology rings of 4-dimensional toric orbifolds.
-Let $X(P,\lambda)$ is a 4-dimensional toric orbifold associated to a polygon $P$ and a characteristic function $\lambda$.
-Assuming $X(P,\lambda)$ is locally smooth over a vertex of $P$, we construct an additive basis of $H^*(X(P,\lambda);\Z)$ and express the cup products of the basis elements in terms of $P$ and $\lambda$.
-Further we derive a formula for computing cup products in $H^*(X(P,\lambda);\kk)$, where $X(P,\lambda)$ is any general 4-dimensional toric orbifold and $\kk$ is a principal ideal domain satisfying a mild condition.
+Let $X(P,\lambda)$ be a 4-dimensional toric orbifold associated to a polygon $P$ and a characteristic function $\lambda$.
+Assuming that $X(P,\lambda)$ is locally smooth over a vertex of $P$, we determine the integral cohomology ring $H^*(X(P,\lambda);\Z)$ by constructing an explicit basis and expressing the cup products of the basis elements in terms of $P$ and $\lambda$.